Topics in String Theory and Quantum Gravity: Consistency conditions: anomalies

-All these conditions (factorization and $N=496$) can be fulfilled if and only if the gauge group is $SO(32)$, $E_{8}\times E_{8}$ or $E_{8}\times U(1)^{248}$.
-The most important feature of Green and Schwarz result is that by simply imposing the cancellation of both gauge and gravitational anomalies we have narrowed down the possible gauge groups to just three possible choices.
-Soon after the Green-Schwarz anomaly cancellation appeared, the heterotic string \cite{Pricenton-quartet} was formulated.
-Although we have heterotic strings for both $SO(32)$ and $E_{8}\times E_{8}$, it is the latter which seems more promising in making contact with the SM at low energies.
+There are only three possible groups with dimension~$N=496$ and satisfying eq.~\eqref{eq:factorizationtrF6}: $\mbox{SO}(32)$, $\mbox{E}_{8}\times \mbox{E}_{8}$ or $\mbox{E}_{8}\times \mbox{U}(1)^{248}$.
+It is a remarkable feature of the Green-Schwarz mechanism that by simply imposing the cancellation of gauge and gravitational anomalies the possible gauge groups are narrowed to just three possible choices, of which type-I superstring theory can only accommodate~$\mbox{SO}(32)$.
+Soon after the Green-Schwarz anomaly cancellation was discovered, the heterotic string~\cite{Pricenton-quartet} was formulated with both~$\mbox{SO}(32)$ and $\mbox{E}_{8}\times E_{8}$ gauge groups.
+It is however the latter theory that seems to have better prospects to make contact with the SM at low energies.

-After checking that all local anomalies cancel we still have to make sure that the theory is not afflicted by global (gauge or gravitational) anomalies.
-Global anomalies lead to a breakdown of gauge (diffeomorphism) invariance under transformations that do not lie in the connected component of the identity of the symmetry group.
-The best known example was discovered by Witten \cite{WittenSU(2)} for gauge theories with an odd number of left-handed $SU(2)$ doublets.
-We briefly review this case.
+After all local anomalies have been properly cancelled, we still have to make sure that the theory is not afflicted by global gauge or gravitational anomalies.
+As it was explained above, global anomalies lead to a breakdown of gauge or diffeomorphism invariance under transformations that do not lie in the connected component of the identity.
+The best known example of this kind of anomalies was discovered by Witten~\cite{WittenSU(2)} and affect gauge theories with an odd number of left-handed~$\mbox{SU}(2)$ doublets.

-The relevant mathematical requirement for the existence of Witten's anomaly is the fact that the fourth homotopy group of the gauge group is non trivial.
-This only happens for $Sp(n)$, $\pi_{4}[Sp(n)]={\bf Z}_{2}$.
-In particular $Sp(1)=SU(2)$, and we have
+The basic mathematical condition for the existence of Witten's anomaly is that the fourth homotopy group of the gauge group is non-trivial.
+Among semisimple groups, this is only the case for~$\mbox{Sp}(n)$, for which~$\pi_{4}[\mbox{Sp}(n)]=\mathbb{Z}_{2}$.
+The most interesting case for phenomenology is indeed $\mbox{Sp}(1)=\mbox{SU}(2)$.
+Let us consider four-dimensional Euclidean space and impose boundary conditions to effectively compactify it to~$S^{4}$.
+Gauge trasformations~$U(x)$ are then mappings~$U:S^{4}\rightarrow \mbox{SU}(2)$ classified by~$\pi_{4}[\mbox{SU}(2)]=\mathbb{Z}_{2}$, implying the existence of gauge transformations that cannot be continuously deformed to the identity.

-Impose boundary conditions to effectively compactify space-time to $S^{4}$.
-The gauge trasformations $U(x)$ are mappings $U:S^{4}\rightarrow SU(2)$ with are classified by $\pi_{4}[SU(2)]$.
-Since this homotopy group is non-trivial we have transformations that cannot be continously deformed to the identity.
-To make the discussion concrete imagine that we have one $SU(2)$ left-handed doublet.
-Since for a theory with a doublet of Dirac fermions the path integral is given by
+To fix ideas, let us consider the theory of a single $\mbox{SU}(2)$ left-handed doublet.
+Since for a doublet of Dirac fermions we have